VioletGiraffe/cpputils/README.md

 This is a cross-platform class for measuring wall time between two or more events with high accuracy (as opposed to the `clock()` function that reports CPU time and is hugely inaccurate for most use cases).
 Currently implemented for Windows, OS X and Linux.
-Millisecond resolution, but the internal accuracy is at least μs or better.
+Arbitrary resolution - the return value is converted to any `std::chrono` type supplied as the template parameter (ms by default).
+The internal accuracy is at least μs or better.
+Can be paused and resumed.

 ## Threading